adityakamath/adityakamath.github.io/projects.md

 ### AKROS Platform - Jetracer2, Jetbot2
 #### 2020 | Personal Project in Lockdown
-During the Covid-19 lockdown, designed, prototyped and implemented a drivetrain-agnostic ROS based software architecture/platform for Computer Vision and AI applications.
-Implemented the architecture on two robots - Jetracer2 (built on the Jetracer project with add-ons), and Jetbot2 (based on NVidia Jetbot). !links!
+During the Covid-19 lockdown, designed and implemented a drivetrain-agnostic ROS based software/hardware architecture for Computer Vision and AI applications.
+Implemented the design on two robots - Jetracer2 (built on the Jetracer project with add-ons), and Jetbot2 (based on NVidia Jetbot). !links!

 ### Blynk Controlled Desk Lamp with Discord Notifications
 #### 2020 | Personal Project in Lockdown